Joy Corning

-Joy Corning (September 7, 1932 – May 20, 2017) was an American politician who served as Lieutenant Governor of Iowa.
-A Republican, she was a native of Cedar Falls, Iowa.
-She graduated from the University of Northern Iowa in Cedar Falls.
+Joy Corning née Cole (September 7, 1932 – May 20, 2017) was an American politician who served as the Republican 43rd Lieutenant Governor of Iowa.

+Early life

+Corning was born in 1932, the only daughter of three children born to Perry Aaron Cole and Ethel (née Sullivan) Cole, in Bridgewater.
+She graduated from Bridgewater Highschool in 1949.
+She then attended and graduated from the University of Northern Iowa, with Bachelor's Degree in Elementary Education.
+She then became a teacher.

+On June 19, 1955, she married Burton Corning in Bridgewater.
+They had three daughters and nine grandchildren.

 Early political career

-Prior to being elected lieutenant governor in 1990, Corning served as a state senator representing what was then Senate District 12 in Black Hawk County.
+Corning served as a state senator representing then Senate District 12 in Black Hawk County from 1985 to 1991.
 She also served as the president of the Cedar Falls School Board, and worked as the director of the Iowa Housing Finance Authority from 1981 to 1984.

-Female firsts
+1998 gubernatorial race

 Corning entered the 1998 Republican gubernatorial primary, making history as the first woman to run for the Republican nomination to the office of governor in the state’s history.
 After an abbreviated gubernatorial campaign, she was forced to drop out due in large part to a lack of financial support.
+She subsequently became Governor Branstad's Lieutenant Governor from 1991 to 1999.

 Political positions

 Corning has long been recognized as a leader among moderates and social liberals within the Republican Party.
 Corning was state Captain of the Republican Leadership Council.

 A vocal proponent of abortion rights, Corning served on the Board of Directors for Iowa’s chapter of Planned Parenthood and even led that organization’s fundraising drive in 2002.

 A proponent of gay rights, on May 12, 2009, Corning received the "Interfaith Award" along with the woman who followed her as Lt.
 Governor, Sally Pederson.
 The award was presented by the Interfaith Alliance of Iowa, and came after a joint letter to the editor of the Des Moines Register penned by the pair of former Lieutenant Governors promoting gay marriage.